How Nonprofits and Board Members Can Respond to COVID-19

 Gene also shared that if funds are designated as capital campaign funds by the board, then, legally speaking, they are not truly restricted funds, they are board restricted funds, meaning you can shift the intention of those funds.
 If that is something you are considering, the board should discuss this and have a vote that is recorded in the minutes.
 This will communicate how that decision was considered and voted upon

-Now that we’ve established that restricted funds by a donor (rather than by the board) will require you to reach out to a donor and ask them to release the restriction, to answer your question about whether a phone call is enough or if you need special documentation, Gene shared that strict legal compliance would require that you have a formal contract that includes a signature with agreement to release the restriction.
+Now that we’ve established that restricted funds by a donor (rather than by the board) will require you to reach out to a donor and ask them to release the restriction, to answer your question about whether a phone call is enough or if you need special documentation, Gene shared that strict legal compliance would require that you have a formal contract that includes a signature with an agreement to release the restriction.
 It’s probably a good idea to create a short (1-2 paragraph) form that includes gratitude for their donation and asks if they would lift the restriction and give permission for the funds to be used for operating costs.
 This could also include a place for an electronic signature.
-If needed, you can say that your accountant or lawyer require more documentation.
+If needed, you can say that your accountant or lawyer requires more documentation.
 You will want to keep the form simple and easy for your donor to use and to verify the email is from the donor for security reasons.
 The level of documentation may also depend on the size of the donation.
-I’m not giving legal advice here, but with a very small donation you may feel a phone call is all that’s necessary, but a much larger donation would definitely warrant a document with a signature from the CEO or higher level program officer to make it as formalized as possible.
+I’m not giving legal advice here, but with a very small donation you may feel a phone call is all that’s necessary, but a much larger donation would definitely warrant a document with a signature from the CEO or higher-level program officer to make it as formalized as possible.